How The Pentagon Plans To Spend That Extra $61 Billion

 Got $1.6 Billion to start Wall on Southern Border, rest will be forthcoming.
 Most importantly, got $700 Billion to rebuild our Military, $716 Billion next year...most ever.
 Had to waste money on Dem giveaways in order to take care of military pay increase and new equipment.— Donald J. Trump (@realDonaldTrump) March 22, 2018

-Across the military, troops will get a 2.4 percent pay hike, compared to 1.9 percent for civilian employees of the federal government.
+Across the military, troops will get a 2.4 percent pay hike, compared with 1.9 percent for civilian employees of the federal government.

 There's also an army of critics who say military spending is too high.
 But regardless of where one stands on this question, there's a broad consensus that the herky-jerky budget process in recent years makes it very difficult for the military to plan.